davetgerrard/GenomicLayers/README.md

 Hmmm.
 Something is very wrong if trying to use 67 million terabytes of memory!

+Speed up/ memory down options:
+	matchBindingFactor() I think could be faster.
+It might also be possible to return a list of potential modifications rather than a list of hits.
+This would then remove the need work out what the mods are.
+It depends on whether it's faster to (a) work out all the hits but only calculate a subset of mods, or whether calculate all the hits and their mods in one go and apply a sample (probably still the former?).

+I added in Rprof() to try and profile the code, but it didn't give any output (even in logging file).

+With extra verbosity, I was able to see that the script failed when trying to matchBindingFactor() for factors with long strings of degenerate bases (e.g. TTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT).
+This may be a case where BSgenome works better than loading a chromosome as a DNAstring set?
+I did a test and found that searching whole chromosomes was extremely slow for this, mostly because of the emptyLayer matching.
+Decided to re-code into just using HITS objects and maybe remove island types? (though IRanges are rle objects..).
+One problem is that I wanted to allow mismatches.

 __2015-12-01__: Just trying to do something with this, not sure what.
 Set off a training/optimsiation run against the whole of chromosome7 ([script](../scripts/predictFromSequence.chr7.R)).
 This is approx. x1000 the size of previous regions so I upped the number of mods from 1,000 to 1,000,000.
 The first attempt on Hydra failed after about 4 hours with a core dump.
 That was using 8 cores (~256Gb RAM).
 It also only managed about 3 iterations in that time.
 This morning I re-started with 16 cores.
 May need to re-write the modifyLayerBinding again to make it __MUCH__ faster

 Should probabably accept mutations that are no worse than a given % (rather than only accepting muts that are better).